128technology/docs/docs/config_domain-based_web_filter.md

 ![Select Applications Seen](/img/dbwf_appl_seen.png)

-Adding a new category or domain writes the information to the directory, and is added to the master list.
+Adding a new category or domain enters the information to the master list.
 The category and domain lists are generated when the configuration is committed.
 As new categories and domains are added, the configuration is updated, but the entire list is not regenerated.

 Use the Generate Application Idenfication Categories toggle to generate a set of child services for each category.